TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-10-06-on-violence-1.markdown

 _[Comments to self like this.]_

-_[Crude technique, like the 'structural metal beams bolted to the outer of those horrible 21=st century corporate buildings, but effective at directing the eyye.]_
+_[Crude technique, like the pseudo-structural beams they bolt onto the outer of those horrible 21=st century glass-and-metal corporate buildings - effective at grabbing and directing attention.]_

 **THIS POST**